Fullmeals

 Prepare the potato and chickpea filling at least an hour in advance so the spices absorb well.

-Do not strain the fruit and green purees; the pulp adds to the texture and flavor of the pani.
+The pulp adds to the texture and flavor of the pani.

 Adjust the amount of green chili and red chili powder according to your preferred spice level.

-For extra tang, add more tamarind pulp or lime juice after tasting.
+Add more tamarind pulp or lime juice after tasting.

 Marinate chopped red onions in beetroot juice for a vibrant pink color and mild sweetness.